mattjmoran/resume/pages/checklist.md

 - Place education at the top if currently studying or have less than 3 years of professional experience; otherwise place work experience first
 - Include expected graduation date while still in school
-- Omit your GPA if it is not good (< 3.5)
+- Omit your GPA if it's below 3.5
 - Remove GPA and coursework details after 3+ years of professional employment
 - Omit school extracurriculars unless they are relevant to the job posting
-- Ensure any extracurriculars or achievements included demonstrate a genuine passion and differentiate you from other applicants
-- Only include projects and achievements that set you apart from other candidates
+- Only include extracurriculars, projects, and achievements that demonstrate genuine passion and set you apart from other candidates
-- Consider a relevant coursework section with 3 to 4 courses if they are all tailored to the job position
+- Consider a relevant coursework section with 3-4 courses if they are all tailored to the job posting
 - If you have achieved mastery requiring long-term dedication (competitive rankings, technical certifications, etc.), include them